Subject co-ordinators: Mr Jacobs

 We strive for all children to develop a strong, flexible knowledge of computational thinking so they can better understand the ever-changing world of technology.
 Using the Teach Computing scheme as a structure, teaching is planned to create deep links across the curriculum, through units on: systems and networks; creating media; data and information; programming.
-Learning is sequenced to develop mastery of skills and knowledge, and combined with enrichment opportunities such as physical computing, working with Microsoft and having lunch with people in industry.
-From their entry to school in Reception to when they leave in Year 6, our approach to Computing ensure that pupils become digitally literate at a level suitable for the future workplace and as active participants in a digital world.
+From their entry to school in Reception to when they leave in Year 6, our approach to Computing ensures that pupils become digitally literate in order to embrace the digital world we live in today.

 - Use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs.

-- Understand computer networks including the internet; how they can provide multiple services, such as the world wide web; and the opportunities they offer for communication and collaboration.
+- Understand computer networks including the internet; how they can provide multiple services.

 - Use sequence, selection, and repetition in programs; work with variables and various forms of input and output.

 - Use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.

 - Use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content.

 - Select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information.